what to pack for dublin

 • 3.
 Virtual Private Network (VPN)

-This is a big one for any traveler who will be connecting to public Wi-Fi (hello, all of us).
-Airports, hotels, cafes – they all put our devices at risk when we connect to a public domain.
-A Virtual Private Network like this one will not only protect you and your computer from cyber insecurities, but it also allows you to essentially hide your location in case you want to finish that Netflix series that isn’t available when in Ireland.
+This is a big one for any traveler connecting to public Wi-Fi (hello, all of us) at airports, hotels, cafes, coffee shops, etc. – they all put our devices at risk every time we connect to a public domain.
+A Virtual Private Network will not only protect you and your computer from cyber insecurities but will also allow you to anonymously surf the web without creepy onlookers monitoring your activity (this could be hackers, government entities, your ISP, and nosy neighbors!)
+A VPN offers a truly private IP address that stops hackers in their tracks.

 Dublin is a city just waiting to be explored, and the best way to do that is to bring a day pack to store your water, a rain jacket, snacks, and anything else you think you might need when out and about.
 I’m never without one when walking around a new city.